sanjeevkumar-cpu/webtick/README.md

 - Safari (latest)
 - Edge (latest)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support, email support@webtick.com or create an issue in this repository.

----

-**Built with ❤️ using React, TypeScript, and Tailwind CSS**